 It was called ”life mark” because it was a permanent scar that ran ear to ear on the throat across the Adam’s apple.
 Also known as the “crack smile” because it seemed exclusively to brand those addicted to a crack-cocaine life who had participated in a rip-off or some other transgression against a drug dealer.

-I now understood the meaning, the abject terror, that one particular element of the WHITE BOY tag radiated.
+After knowing the story, I understood the meaning, the abject terror, that one particular element of the WHITE BOY tag radiated.
 Depending on the color of the building or graffiti that the tag scarred, the WHITE BOY slash was always in black or white spray paint.
 Except for the band enclosing the bottom half of the tag.
 That half-circle was not spray paint.
 It was a blood-red brushstroke.
 The red of the stage blood White Boy had spit on me.
 The red of the blood beneath the “crack smile” scar.
 “You know nothing!”
 White Boy and the corrupt cop Frack had shouted at me.
 But the truth was evident now.
 And the truth was I knew too much.

 Only later did I realize in horror that my actions had also put those I loved in peril.